patilnabhi/baxter_two/Final Project Outline.md

 ##3.
 Tutorial##

+###A. Initializing your workspace###

+Before using this package, Baxter himself, as well as your work station, must be configured. follow the instructions on the Rethink Rootics [Baxter setup instructions].

+Next, the Baxter Simulator must be installed.
+Instructions for this are also found on the Rethink Robotics website [here].
+Before following these instructions, unpack the included tar.gz file into your workspace.
+When following the instructions, be sure to install the correct version (version 1.2 of the simulator is released, but the SDK currently has not been updated, and compatible firmware for Baxter has not been released).
+In the instructions, before running `wstool update`, open the *baxter_simulator.rosinstall* file, and delete the first four lines.
+This will allow `wstool update` to function without having access to the simulator repo.

-Before using this package, *MoveIt!* must be cloned to the working directory following [this tutorial], and the *moveit_python* bindings must be cloned through the same method.
+Once the simulator is installed, *MoveIt!* must be cloned to the working directory following [this tutorial], and the *moveit_python* bindings must be cloned through the same method.
 Once this process is complete, the workspace must be re-built using *catkin_make*.

 It is possible to execute this pick-and-place action using a simulated environment.